leobudima/elogii-blog/content/perfect-order-metrics-for-better-order-fulfillment.md

 * Tracks and helps you to easily evaluate the perfect order rate
 * Automates how you manage your deliveries and order data
-* Continously optimizes your delivery operations for better performance
+* Continuously optimizes your delivery operations for better performance

 Here’s how you can achieve this three things with eLogii: